Milwaukee Mustangs (1994–2001): Expansion

 The team was founded in August 1993, when Andrew Vallozzi was approved by the league for expansion.
 The city of Milwaukee became football hungry, after renovations to Lambeau Field led to speculation that the Green Bay Packers would soon stop playing games in Milwaukee, something they'd been doing since 1933.
 Later that year, the Packers would confirm the rumors and announced that their December 1994 contest at Milwaukee County Stadium would be their last.

 For many in the Milwaukee area, the Mustangs helped fill the void left by the Packers.
 The team never finished lower than eighth in seasonal attendance, regularly drawing in the 14,000's and 15,000's (at a time when average attendance was approx. 8,500).
 The Mustangs even led the AFL in attendance in 1996.

 Ending

 After the 2001 season, the Mustangs lost their lease at the Bradley Center.
 When it was unable to find a replacement facility, the league folded the team.
 Milwaukee was left without an arena football team until 2008, with the formation of the Milwaukee Bonecrushers of the Continental Indoor Football League, who played their home games at the U.S. Cellular Arena.
-A year later, the Milwaukee Iron began play in the Arena Football 2 League across the street at te Bradley Center.
+A year later, the Milwaukee Iron began play in the Arena Football 2 League across the street at the Bradley Center.
 In January 2011, it was announced that the Milwaukee Iron, now of the Arena Football League would be changing its name to the Milwaukee Mustangs.

+In 2018, the Milwaukee Mustangs' intellectual properties were acquired by Counterbalance Sports & Entertainment, LLC, the sports-entertainment division of Counterbalance Group Inc. Additionally, Counterbalance Sports began using the Milwaukee Iron / [Second] Milwaukee Mustangs branding in 2021.